christian-dussol-cloud-computing/microsoft-azure/certifications/AZ-305/architecture-decision-guides/README.md

 Feel free to use these guides for your AZ-305 preparation and share with the Azure community!

-## 🏆 Success Stories

-> *"These decision guides helped me pass AZ-305 on my first attempt.
-The comparison tables were exactly what I needed for the scenario-based questions."*
-> *"Finally, architecture guides that focus on WHEN to use services, not just HOW they work."*

 ---

 ## 🔗 Additional Resources